 If your engagement metrics or self-service ratio aren't up to snuff, it more than likely means users aren’t finding the content they’re looking for and you need to create it.

 One way to figure out what content is missing is to see what users searched when they arrived on an article, but then still created a ticket.
 In other words, what were they looking for that they didn’t find in the article you served them.
-Zendesk provides this data with a measure called “tickets created after search” in Search Analytics.
+Zendesk provides this data with a measure called “tickets created after search” in Analyzing help center search results.
 You can also click through and read the notes of the ticket afterwards to figure out what questions should be answered in the new article.